 2. Jonathan Banks/Giancarlo Esposito, Better Call Saul

 TV Veteran Jonathan Banks has already been nominated thrice in the past for ‘Better Call Saul’ (and once for ‘Breaking Bad’) consecutively in the running, but ended up winning none of the times.
-For the show’s fourth season that aired last year, while a nomination for Banks is guaranteed, I can also predict that this year he may finally have a serious shot at lifting the trophy, given how the Academy hasn’t been very favourable to consecutive winners in this category for some reason.
+For the show’s fourth season that aired last year, while a nomination for Banks is guaranteed, I can also predict that this year he may finally have a serious shot at lifting the trophy, given how the Academy hasn’t been very favourable to consecutive winners in this category for some reason and ofcourse, the poor reception that the final season of ‘Game of Thrones’ has been through.
 Giancarlo Esposito on the other hand might be looking to stir things up with his first nod for the show, earlier getting nominated for ‘Breaking Bad’ once.
 Again, while Banks remains the expected nominee, Esposito might be the ‘expect the unexpected’ nominee depending on the voters at the Academy.

 1. Peter Dinklage/Nikolaj Coster-Waldau, Game of Thrones

-I have been saying this repeatedly, as with all the years that ‘Game of Thrones’ has aired on television that it is mostly going to rake up a huge cume of awards in its kitty come awards season.
-One of its most sure shot categories though over the years has been this one, and the reason for that is one man, Peter Dinklage, who is a phenomenal actor in my opinion.
-The defending champion’s nomination is a no brainer really, and if he does win, he will be forming history, just by the way, with four wins, the maximum for any actor till date.
-However, to me, his reign as champion would seem seriously threatened, and one of them might be lurking from within the show itself.
+I have expressed this before as I will now strongly, despite the overall dwindling faith in the ‘Game of Thrones’ brand owing to its last season.
+I hardly think that the fate of the actors’ nominations is going to change much: the fate of their wins might just though.
+However, over the years, one of its most sure shot categories over the years has been this one, and the reason for that is one man, Peter Dinklage, who is a phenomenal actor in my opinion.
+The defending champion’s nomination is a no brainer really, and if he does win, the chances which appear slimmer by the day, he will be forming history with four wins, the maximum for any actor till date.
+Even now, his reign as champion would seem seriously threatened, and one of them might be lurking from within the show itself.

 Nikolaj Coster-Waldau’s nomination shouldn’t come as a surprise considering he was able to land himself one for the last season of the show, his first at the Emmys, and it was a given since his character arc currently has seriously developed into so much meatier than what it was initially, giving the actor a rather deserved opportunity.
+While we had to say goodbye to him in the fifth episode in a fashion that nearly lay waste his development as a character and his redemption arc, his nomination might still very much be on the cards.
 Added to that, he does have a latent fanbase of his own.
 The win may be a question, the nomination most certainly isn’t.
-This year too, I predict the Lannister brothers to have a nomination each to their name.
+This year too, I predict the Lannister brothers to have a nomination each to their name irrespective of the inferior final season.

 Read More in Emmy Predictions: